Yasir761/genAPI/CONTRIBUTING.md

-# Contributing to GenAPI 🚀
+# Contributing to GenAPI-CLI 🚀

-First off, thank you for considering contributing to **GenAPI**!
+First off, thank you for considering contributing to **GenAPI-CLI**!
 Your help is what makes open-source awesome. 💖

 ---